mightykatun/dockerized-qrl-node/README.md

 # Docker-QRL-Node
-All you need to run your own qrl node, dockerized.
+All you need to run your own Quantum Resistant Ledger node, dockerized.
 Resolves the build problems the modules have by setting proper versions.

 Here is a sample docker compose file:
 ```sample.yaml